 We evaluated whether homes within the treatment area were victimized less than those in the control areas.
 A random sample of residents was surveyed to discover whether they received information and what actions they took in response.
 We also surveyed volunteers who delivered the information to the homes to gain their insights into the process.

-The study was recently completed and results will be forthcoming.
-Additional work on further advancing the automated processing tool for police agencies was also undertaken.
+The study has been completed.
+Additional work on further advancing the automated processing tool for police agencies has also been completed.
 Please see the Publications and Tools section below for reports detailing the study results and accompanying software tools.

 Implications for this project cover a range of theoretical, policing, and crime prevention topics.
 Since the crime prevention strategy is based on criminological theory, the results will help sharpen those theories.
 From the view of practice, we will know if this combination of treatments and associated strengths can disrupt the pattern of near repeats.
 By surveying residents to determine their specific responses to the community notification we can learn more about how and why people did or did not react to their knowledge of elevated risk.

 Resources & Tools